YassineTk/tess/rules.md

 3. Organize CSS with BEM naming convention for component elements.

 4. Include responsive design considerations using Tailwind's responsive prefixes.

-## Response Format

-3. When generating components, organize your response with clear headings for each file.
-4. Format code blocks with the appropriate language identifier.

 ## Core Values
 - Always consider accessibility and good practices